-As of January 4th, Cara Antoine has joined IG&H as managing director Digital Transformations.
+Cara Antoine has joined IG&H as Managing Director Digital Transformation in January.
 Her purpose: to change, improve, and save people’s lives and the planet.
 You can find her at the intersection of technology and humanity.
-Cara was previously employed at Microsoft, The Netherlands, where she was responsible to lead the organisation to digitally transform businesses through innovations in AI and the Cloud and enable people and organisations to achieve more.
+Cara was previously employed at Microsoft, The Netherlands, where she was responsible to lead the organization to digitally transform businesses through innovations in AI and the Cloud and enable people and organizations to achieve more.
 Cara also volunteers and serves on the Executive Advisory Board and as President of the Netherlands Chapter for Global Women in Tech, the Board of the Corneal Patients Association and as Chairwoman of the Awards Committee, the Quality Council at the BIT Coding Academy, Supervisory Board of the Wortell Group, and as Co-Founder and Advisory member of the Global Shell Alumni Network.

 What are you most passionate about & why is that?

 I fell in love with technology at a young age.
 My passion lies in keeping technology and humanity in balance by enabling diverse representation to improve the benefits in all tech settings.
 What I am most proud of is that I enjoy what I do, I wake up every day and am excited about the possibilities and what we can achieve when working together as one team!
 I am eager to find the right ways to take people along in the transformation journey by focusing on inclusion, empowerment, and empathy, and in creating and enabling access and accessibility.
 It’s not only my passion, but even more so what I stand for and who I am as a person.